xzzy/kubernetes-scripts-dev/scripts/bin/README.md

-Python file that have been coverted into executable are stored here.
+#Python file that have been coverted into executable are stored here.

+The executable should be installed into C:\Users\%USERPROFILE%\AppData\Local\Microsoft\WindowsApps\